magento/devdocs/guides/v2.3/graphql/reference/redeem-giftcard-balance.md

 ee_only: True
 ---

 The `redeemGiftCardBalanceAsStoreCredit` mutation converts the entire balance of a gift card to store credit.
-As a result, the remaining balance on the gift card is 0.
+The gift card must be redeemable and cannot have a balance of 0 at the time you run the mutation.
+After successfully running the mutation, the value of the gift card changes to 0.

 {:.bs-callout .bs-callout-info}
 Run this mutation on behalf of logged-in customers only.
+[Get customer authorization token]({{page.baseurl}}/graphql/get-customer-authorization-token.html) describes how to send a request as a customer.

 ## Syntax